The Human Evolutionary Tree Origins of Mankind

 Origin of Species was not published until 1859.

 His chapter summary to "Chapter IV.
-Natural Selection" in the Origin of Species features this - Tree of Life - related assertion:-
+Natural Selection" in this Origin of Species work of 1859 features this - Tree of Life - related assertion:-

 The affinities of all the beings of the